Know exactly how many kids are coming

 …12 families invited, headcount still unclear

 You text the class parents.
-Half reply with “we'll be there” but don't say how many kids.
+Half reply “we'll be there” without saying how many kids.
 Someone asks if siblings can come.
 Another parent says maybe, then goes quiet for three days.

-You need to order pizza, book the bounce house, and figure out goody bags.
-What you actually need is a number.
+You need to order pizza, book the bounce house, and count out goody bags.
+What you actually need is a number, not a thread to decode.

-Wedding invites solved this decades ago: one response card per family, everyone accounted for.
-The same pattern works for a birthday party.
-Send one link per household, let the parent respond for the crew, and get your headcount without follow-up texts.
+You've done this on every wedding response card: one card per family, everyone accounted for.
+The same setup works for a birthday party.
+Send a link per family, let the parent reply for their kids, and get the count without the follow-up texts.

 Three steps to a clean guest list

-Set up your invite, share links, and watch the headcount fill in.
+Set up the invite, share the links, and watch the headcount fill in.

 1

 Enter the party details (date, time, address, notes).
-Add each family with adult and child counts.
-Each household gets their own private link automatically.
+Add each family as a group with the kids named in it.
+Every family gets its own link automatically.

 2